Dedicated with love to

 Mom started going to the Episcopal church, which she found to be accepting and refreshingly progressive.
 As a career woman and woman’s rights supporter, she liked that there were women in the clergy.
 She had us baptized and confirmed at Calvary Episcopal Church in Shadyside, a grand, high steepled church with soaring choral music and ministers who gave philosophical, humanistic homilies—in stark contrast to the more dogmatic Catholic variety.

 After the divorce, mom moved us to Aspinwall, a small town on the Allegheny River right across from Highland Park.
 We lived there from the middle of grade school until we went off to college.
 A-wall is an orderly grid of row houses, with some Victorians and bigger brick houses mixed in.
-This little working town on the northern edge of Pittsburgh could have been the setting for an all-American Frank Capra movie, with a Memorial Day parade through the brick streets, a soda fountain called Fehrmans, and the J&W Variety store on the main street.
+This little working town on the northern side of Pittsburgh could have been the setting for an all-American Frank Capra movie, with a Memorial Day parade through the brick streets, a soda fountain called Fehrmans, and the J&W Variety store on the main street.

 This community was more densely crowded and blue collar than highland park, but not quite a full factory worker hood like Lawrenceville, Etna, Rankin or the mill neighborhoods of Homestead and the South Side.
 Mom moved there so we would eventually feed into Fox Chapel High School, located up the hill in a rustic, old money suburb.
 In high school, half the kids came from this rich area, the Chaps, and then the other half were us river rats.
 This economic divide permeated the everything about the school and its social orbits.
 Everyone knew exactly which group you were in, and cross pollination of the groups was limited.
 This rich/poor split harkened back to the defining class structure of Pittsburgh’s history: the industrialists vs. the workers.
 In my research for this book I came across an interesting class pejorative from industrial age Pittsburgh—working folks referred to wealthy people as “cake eaters.”
 It’s a confectionery class reference, and a bitter echo of Marie Antoinette.